aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 ## How To Get Started with V2 SDK

-This guide’s purpose is to help with the migration process from V1 SDK for Java to V2 SDK for Java.
+This guide’s purpose is to help with the migration process from V1 SDK to V2 SDK.
 If you’re interested in a guide focusing solely on V2 SDK features, the [MQTT5 User Guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#getting-started-with-mqtt5) provides comprehensive information.

-### Differences between V1 and V2
+### Differences between V1 SDK and V2 SDK

 #### Package name change